 The emergence of good care

-I am not a theologian, but I think it is badly fitting to speak of God as ‘a good caregiver’ because of the comfort he might send to the worshippers begging for delivery.
+I am not a theologian, but I think it is not appropriate to speak of God as ‘a good caregiver’ because of the comfort he might send to the worshippers begging for delivery.
 It sounds anthropomorphic and therefore out of place.

 Now I want to shift the focus from the ‘I’ to the one that is addressed.
 Does it have to be (only) God who is addressed in men’s lamentation?
 Maybe this call can (also) be understood as addressed in another direction.
 What about an interpretation that makes from the ‘I’ a care-searcher in the position in front of you as a fellow man and potential care-giver?
 Then the ‘I’ directs an urgent appeal to you as his or her neighbor ((3)).